MGR-tas/NsmbwTAS-Files/Scripts/ReadMe.md

 --- Intro ---

 These are a set of lua scripts for TASing New Super Mario Bros Wii.
-They provide important tools which are not normally available with Dolphin, such as displaying important memory values on-screen, exporting/importing inputs (useful for editing past work or testing routes), and more controlled mashing (for level entry ease-of-use or penguin swimming).
+They provide important tools which are not normally available with Dolphin, such as displaying important memory values on-screen, exporting/importing inputs (useful for editing past work or testing routes), and controlled mashing (for level entry ease-of-use or penguin swimming).
 All scripts except for NSMBWii_Core.lua go in your dolphin directory -> sys -> scripts.
 To execute a script in Dolphin, select the Tools menu -> Execute Script.
 This will open a window to select the script you want to use.
 After starting a script, you must frame advance once or let dolphin play the emulation in order for it to actually start.

 --- Script Description ---